nothinq-ai/marketplace/README.md

-# Nothinq Marketplace Index

 # Nothinq SDK

 A TypeScript SDK for building extensions that integrate with the Nothinq platform.
-This SDK provides a communication bridge between extensions and the Nothinq host application using Comlink for seamless RPC-style messaging.
+This SDK provides a communication bridge between extensions and the Nothinq host application.

 ## Table of Contents